QuentinRa/blog.quentinra.dev/special/web/index.md

 * try making a mock-up of your website, like drawing your website pages

-  * you may use a tool like in the [HMI course](../../proj/hmi/index.md) (no need for something beautiful)
+  * you may use tools introduced in the [HMI course](../../proj/hmi/index.md) (no need for something beautiful)

   * write how you move from a page to another
     (data submitted? what kind of data? click? on what? etc.)

-  * this will help to organize your work and writing your specifications
+  * this will help you organize your work, and writing your specifications.

-* you should do some tests, this is quite easy to do.
+* you should write some tests, this is quite easy to do.
-  You should use them to test your code, like testing your login method with all sorts of input (field missing, invalid input, too long/short, wrong type, ...)
+  You should use them to test your code, like testing your login method with all sorts of inputs (field missing, invalid input, too long/short, wrong type, ...)

 * use MVC.
 You will learn faster if you're splitting your